davidlaprade/davidlaprade.github.io/_posts/2022-11-11-your-dietbet-destroyed-the-world.md

 Miln created the left-handed mirror-organisms that wrecked our planet.
 It's the simplest explanation by far.
-They were his "trade secret", allowing him to synthesize L-Glucose _en masse_.
+They were his "trade secret", allowing him to synthesize L-Sucrose _en masse_.
 He engineered them to consume right-handed nutrients and spit out left-.
 When they inevitably escaped, they quickly outcompeted their mirrored versions.
 They used the same resources, but nothing in Nature could touch them.